Adjective Before Noun

 - a rectangular black wooden box

-3. Determiners usually come first, even though they are fact adjectives:
+3. Determiners usually come first, even though some grammarians regard them as fact adjectives:

 - articles (a, the)

 - numbers (one, two, three)

 Note that when we want to use two colour adjectives, we join them with "and":

 - She was wearing a long, blue and yellow dress.